Skip to content

 Your Whole Life policy for the infinite banking concept can sometimes be protected from creditors and lawsuits depending on what state you are in

-Regardless, these state-specific statutes are listed clearly, and perhaps they can act as a starting place for you to do your own legal research if you are in the DIY camp.
+Regardless, we listed the state-specific codes and statutes clearly, so perhaps they can act as a starting place for you to do your own legal research if you are in the DIY camp.

 Ultimate Privacy using IBC